0chroma/InductionDB/README.md

 of the swarm and be forced to revert their changes in order to catch up with a manifold's "global" state.

 This posturing does lead to a potential vulnerability to Sybil attacks.
-In the short-term this can be mitigated via limiting writes to a trusted set of peers.
-InductionDB will cryptographicaly sign any changes peers make, so you can ensure that a change wasn't faked by a peer.
-Later in development, we'll be watching what [libp2p's solution](https://docs.libp2p.io/concepts/security/security-considerations/#sybil-attacks) is, and implementing that so manifolds can be publicly writable in a safe way.
-Until then, we do not recommend allowing untrusted peers to make changes to manifolds.
+In the short-term this can be mitigated by being selective of new peers you allow changes from, ie by having a vetting process to verify new memberships have a real, trustable person behind them.
+As long as the majority of users in this group remain uncompromised, these attacks will not affect your application.
+InductionDB will cryptographicaly sign all changes peers make, so a majority of uncompromised peers can ensure that mailicious peers can't poison the well.
+Long-term, we'll be watching what [libp2p's solution](https://docs.libp2p.io/concepts/security/security-considerations/#sybil-attacks) is and implementing that, so manifolds can be both publicly writable and resillient against these attacks.

 In the future, validators could be used to implement a "slow-mode" for when there are too many clients changing a manifold at once.
 You could have a validator that drops changes from peers that send them